yale-stc-developer-curriculum/reddit_demo_spring2013/README.md

 ## Tips

 * Worth repeating: When the tutorial doesn't cover something, check the [Rails Tutorial](http://ruby.railstutorial.org/chapters), [Rails Guides](http://guides.rubyonrails.org), and search the web.
 If you're still stuck, ask on Piazza (that's totally encouraged!)
 You can even ask anonymously if you want.
+* For creating the **post** model, you can use the scaffold generator, but I think you'll learn more if you do it by hand this time.
 * For feature #5 (up/downvotes), there are a number of ways of modeling this.
 I suggest creating one 'vote' model, which has attributes for whether it's up or down, what post it's for (`post_id`), and what user created it (`user_id`).
 You're welcome to experiment with other approaches.
 * In terms of Rails model relationships, here's how I'd go about it (you can try something else, though):
     * **Post** `belongs_to :user`, `has_many :comments`, and `has_many :votes`